HunterEFitch/Project1/README.md

 ### APIS TO BE USED:

-    - Yelp Fusion
+    - OMDB
-    - Location finder app (Leaflet)
+    - Utelly
     - Bulma

 ### TASK DELEGATION:

-    - Frontend & Leaflet location API:
+    - Frontend & OMBD API:

         * Hunter & Brian

-    - Backend, Yelp API, & how HTML displays on the DOM:
+    - Backend & YouTube (trailer) API & how HTML displays on the DOM:

         * Tiffany & Isaac